Last Updated on July 30, 2021 by Charles Wilson

 Whereas, benchtop lathes are compact in size and weight that is suitable for small or home workshops, which can offer a convenient and inexpensive alternative to those who don’t have space for a large machine.

 Try to feel how if the controls are easy to navigate.
-Check if there are any extra features like a light or laser guide that you want.
+Check if there are any extra features like any led light or laser guide that you want.

-3 jaw chuck is good but, go for the lathe that comes with a 4-jaw chuck.
+Go for the lathe that comes with a 3-jaw chuck.
 Buy something with variable speeds so you can work on both finer details as well as heavy-duty projects.

 This will make your life easier in many ways!

 4. The size of your projects also impacts

 If you often work with smaller pieces that are under 12″ in diameter, then it’s more cost-effective to purchase a benchtop model versus one that is too big for small-scale projects.